What is the California Administrative Services Credential?

 How do I know if earning the credential is the right path for me?

 Maybe you’ve thought about having a greater impact on your community beyond your classroom.
 Maybe you see yourself transforming the lives of all students—not just those in your classroom.
-Maybe you feel ready for that next step in your career.
-Maybe you’ve already taken on leadership roles at your site.
-Or, maybe you’re just looking for a change.
-There are many reasons why this credential is right for you!
+Maybe you feel ready for the next challenge in your career.
+Maybe you’ve already taken on leadership roles at your site and recognize your leadership potential.
+There are many reasons why this credential may be your next step.

 View the videos below about the motivations of three California Administrative Services Credential holders: